 If you scroll down this page (or click on the button directly below), you can purchase this 614-page book (including 167 elegant illustrations) at Amazon.com in the United States and also at Amazon.com in other countries around the globe (e.g., Canada, United Kingdom, India, Japan, and Australia).
 In the next section, you’ll discover why, in 2021, Dr. Kilmann felt compelled to update all his theories and methods for creating and maintaining long-term organizational success.
 In the process of significantly updating his work, the millions of TKI fans around the world will be delighted to see how he now applies his TKI Conflict Model to resolve an organization’s systems conflicts and not just its interpersonal conflicts.

-My most far-reaching and most comprehensive book in the past was first published in 2001: Quantum Organizations: A New Paradigm for Achieving Organizational Success and Personal Meaning.
-That earlier book integrated all my previous 20 books and 100-plus articles on change management and corporate transformation.
+My most far-reaching and most comprehensive book in the past was initially published in 2001: Quantum Organizations: A New Paradigm for Achieving Organizational Success and Personal Meaning.
+That 2001 book integrated all my previous 20 books and 100-plus articles on change management and corporate transformation.
 In fact, my journey into this professional field began more than 50 years ago, way back in 1968, when I was first exposed to organizational theory and organizational development while I was a graduate student at Carnegie Mellon University in Pittsburgh, Pennsylvania.